Top 10 Common 3D Print Issues with Pictures & How to Solve

 2. Verify and Adjust Filament Diameter Settings

-Use calipers to measure your filament’s diameter and update your slicer’s settings accordingly.
+Use calipers to measure the diameter of your filament and update your slicer’s settings accordingly.
 Accurate settings ensure the printer extrudes the correct amount of material.

 3. Inspect and Maintain the Extruder

 Check the drive gear for debris and clean it if necessary.
-Ensure the tension is appropriate to grip the filament without causing deformation.
-If the gear is worn out, replace it to maintain consistent extrusion and avoid 3D Print Issues with Pictures caused by uneven filament flow.
+Ensure the tension is appropriate to grip the filament without causing it to deform.
+If the gear is worn out, replace it to maintain consistent extrusion and avoid 3D print issues caused by uneven filament flow, as shown in the pictures.

 By systematically addressing these areas, you can resolve under-extrusion issues and achieve high-quality 3D prints.